Patient Guide — Safe Mercury Removal

 4. High Speed Suction

-Here’s what we do at PureSimpleDental to protect you from mercury vapor during amalgam filling removal.
+Here’s what we do to protect you from mercury vapor during amalgam filling removal.

-First, we use a nitrile dental dam.
+First, we use a non-latex dental dam.
 This is sometimes called a rubber dam; it prevents you from not only breathing in vapor through your mouth but also prevents that vapor from contacting the more permeable mucosa inside your mouth.
-We use a nitrile dam instead of latex because it resists mercury vapor better than latex does, and far fewer people have nitrile sensitivites than latex.
+We use a non-latex dam instead of latex because it resists mercury vapor better than latex does, and because many people have latex sensitivites.

 The second thing we do to protect you from mercury vapor is we use a nasal hood supplied with medical air at a high flow rate.
 We use the same kind of clean, filtered air they use in an operating room.
 With this air rushing past your nose, you’re much less likely to breathe in mercury vapor from outside the nasal hood.